wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Integrals.md

 ### Understanding Integral as Scaling
 The integral $dt\int f(x)$ represents the sum of the values of $f(x)$ over small intervals $dt$.
 	When $f(x)=x$, summing $x$ over $dt$ leads to a quadratic function because the area under the curve $y=x$ from 0 to $x$ forms a triangle with area $\frac{1}{2} x^2$, which matches the integral result.

+The integral $\int f(x) \, dx$ involves replacing $f(x)$ with its actual expression and then applying the rules of integration to find the antiderivative.
+	The $dx$ indicates the variable with respect to which you are integrating.
 ### What "Integrate" Means
 The $\int$ sign means, we are integrating the function $v(t)$ with respect to time.
 	I.e. Means calculating the accumulated value (like displacement) that results from the continuous sum of the function's values over time.